lhr-solar/StarterProjects/Controls/README.md

 	If this does not work or if you run into any issues, try ```make clean``` (this will remove any object files you just compiled) and recompile.

 ### Cafe
 The cafe consists of the menu, item costs, and revenue, as well as the register occupied mutex.
-These are all declared in ```Tasks.h```
+These are all declared in ```Cafe.h```.
+Relevant Mailbox files can be found in the ```Cafe/``` directory.
 1. Write the Customer1 and Customer2 tasks in ```Customer1.c``` and ```Customer2.c``` to purchase the appropriate items on the menu, as well as increment the revenue appropriately.
 Take note that ```Customer1.c``` asks you to use **pointer math** to access items in arrays, while ```Customer2.c``` wants you to use **regular array indexing**.
 2. Make sure you use the register occupied mutex to prevent simultaneous usage of the register.
 3. Write the test file ```Tests/Test_Cafe.c```.
 This test file should create any semaphores, tasks, or variables necessary to run both Customer tasks.